sshklifov/archived-code/README.txt

 3.5 login

-It tries to perform what login(1) does.
+It performs what login(1) does.
 It prompts for a username and password, verifies login credentials, writes to lastlog, umpt and wtmp files, changes uid and the current working directory, sets environemtal variables (e.g. 'HOME', 'USER') and fork-execs the user shell.
 It uses capabilities for reading and writing to files and, as a security mechanism, disables coredump files.
 Example usage:

 sudo setcap "cap_dac_override=p" login
 ./login